Extended Producer Responsibility (EPR)

 Data collection and reporting under EPR

-Reporting frameworks differ by country and scheme, often requiring submissions through national digital services or Producer Responsibility Organisations (PROs).
-In the UK, this includes compliance with Packaging Waste (Data Reporting) Regulations and Recyclability Assessment Methodology (RAM) requirements.
+Reporting frameworks differ by country, state, and scheme, often requiring submissions through national digital services or PRO-led recycling programs.

 Book a consultation